15 The Future of Science in the Age of Machine Learning

 Many other tasks are now changing with machine learning.

-Especially when thinking about large language models, is the role of humans?
-For example, can ChatGPT at some point suggest all the experiments we should run and steer the direction of science?
+But may foundation models like ChatGPT at some point suggest all the experiments we should run and steer the direction of science?

 It is true that more and more tasks that used to be done by scientists can be automated.
 But that doesn’t mean we are moving toward a science without scientists.
 If you look at history, the job profile of scientists has always changed.
 In Aristotelian times, scientists were often collectors of knowledge, writing and reading were essential skills.
 Scientists like Copernicus or Galileo had to perform precise calculations using their brains instead of CPUs and a piece of paper instead of computer memory.
 Physicists in Einstein’s time couldn’t enter the field without strong training in pure mathematics.
 And in many fields of modern science, scientists without basic skills in programming and data analysis skills have a hard time.
 Similarly, the profile of future scientists will require basic machine learning modeling skills.

-16.3 From predictive tool to scientific method
+15.3 From predictive tool to scientific method

 To become part of the scientific toolkit – as programming and data analysis already are today – machine learning skills must go beyond building a powerful predictive model.
 The perception of machine learning as a purely associative, predictive tool reflects a growing phase.
 As we have shown in this book, many other skills must be part of the scientist’s machine learning toolkit to work for science: